GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Packaging PWAs with PWABuilder

-Using [PWABuilder](https://pwabuilder.com) is the easiest and recommended way to package PWAs for Meta Quest at the moment.
+Using [PWABuilder](https://pwabuilder.com) is in my view the easiest and therefore recommended way to package PWAs for Meta Quest at the moment.

 PWABuilder is an [open source](https://github.com/pwa-builder), community guided project founded by